-- Contractor: high risk.
-Average around $4 per $100 worth of payroll for this employee.
+- Contractor: Artisan Contractor plumber/painter.
+Average around $12 per $100 worth of payroll for this employee.

-- Long-haul trucker: Extreme Risk.
-Average around $10 per $100 of payroll for this employee.
+- Contractor High Risk.
+Such as a roofer.
+Average around $30 per $100 of payroll for this employee.

-Our services include representation by a licensed insurance agent, an exclusive selection of A-list insurance providers, and customer support prior to, during, and after your coverage.
+Our services include representation by a licensed insurance agent, an exclusive selection of A rated insurance providers, and customer support prior to, during, and after your coverage.

 Do I need to have worker’s compensation?